fcitx-contrib/fcitx5-macos/README.md

 * Check `Include Info Messages` and `Include Debug Messages` in `Action` menu.
 * Put `FcitxLog` in `Search`.

+### Log
+`/tmp/Fcitx5.log` contains all log in Console.app,
+plus those written to stderr by engines, e.g. rime.

 ### lldb
 SSH into the mac from another device, then
 ```sh